wormhole-foundation/wormhole/sui/wormhole/README.md

 To allow configuring the state with arguments, it's initialised in the `init_and_share_state` function, which also shares the state object.
-To ensure this function can only be called once, it consumes a `DeployerCapability` object which in turn is created and transferred to the deployer in the `init` function.
+To ensure this function can only be called once, it consumes a `DeployerCap` object which in turn is created and transferred to the deployer in the `init` function.
 Since `init_and_share_state` consumes this object, it won't be possible to call it again.